B&B Carousell: Horses and chariots

+Frame

 The carousel frame was built by William F. Mangels.
 The center of the carousel contains a large pole, which is hidden by a fairground organ on one side and gold-framed mirrors on the other three sides.
 The organ was built by Gerbruder-Bruder and imported from Germany around 1917.
 It was originally a 69-key organ before the Brooklyn-based B.A.B.
 Organ Company refurbished it into a 66-key instrument in the 1930s, and is one of three such organs in known existence.
 For a time after the carousel opened, outsiders could try to grab the single brass ring in order to gain a free ride.
 The brass ring was later removed for monetary reasons, though onlookers could still grab steel rings.

 The carousel's sweeps—horizontal beams under the roof that connect to the center pole and to poles bolted to the outer edge of the rotating wooden platform—are painted white.
 The sweeps, which radiate from the center, are held together by a series of cross sweeps, which run in a polygonal shape around the center of the carousel.
 These cross sweeps also have colored flower designs.